 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-We depart for the north of England and cross over the border into Scotland for our first night in Dumfries with overnight dinner, bed and breakfast.
+We depart for the north of Englandand cross over the border into Scotland for ourovernight in Dumfries with dinner, bed andbreakfast

 Enjoy a free day to explore Donegal.

-We depart after breakfast and makeour way across the Shannon Estuary by ferry into Kerry and on to Killarney where we spend the next four nights with dinner, bed and breakfastat the Eviston House Hotel.
+We depart after breakfast and make ourway to visit the stunning Cliffs of Moher beforewe cross the Shannon Estuary by ferry into Kerryand on to Tralee where we spend the next fournights stay with dinner, bed and breakfast atThe Rose Hotel.

-A free day to enjoy Killarney perhaps taking a stroll to the lakes or a ride in the famous “jaunting cars.
+A free day to enjoy Killarney perhapstaking a stroll to the lakes or a ride in the famous“jaunting cars” (not included).

-An early start for Rosslare where we catch the morning ferry back home
+An early start for Rosslare where wecatch the morning ferry and journey homeward

-feature in other Irish tours and are described
+Many of them feature in other Irish tours and are described elsewhere